If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 - No Russian servers

-The NordVPN service offers over 5,600 servers in total, which is more than most other VPN providers.
-There is not currently any Russian server options but there are plenty in neighbouring countries.
+The NordVPN service offers 5,538 servers in total, which is more than most other VPN providers.
+There are not currently any Russian server options but there are plenty in neighbouring countries.

 Streaming services work well on NordVPN too.
 You can access the likes of Netflix, Amazon Prime, BBC iPlayer, and other major streaming services with ease.

-This will protect all your online traffic from prying eyes from both the Russian government and your internet provider too.
+This will protect all your online traffic from prying eyes of both the Russian government and your internet provider too.